SYSTEM CONCEPT - TRANSPORTER ARCHITECTURE (LAGANN-X)

 Starport Space is incorporated in Delaware and is in early-stage concept development and partner discovery.

-"I started Starport Space because I believe standardized in-space cargo transportation will be imperative for the development of an independent and sustainable space economy.
+"I started Starport Space because I believe interoperable in-space cargo transportation will be imperative for the development of an independent and sustainable space economy.
 My goal is to build an ecosystem that will allow current and future space entrepreneurs to make use of space resources, independently of Earth, to make space a practical environment for industry, science, and permanent settlement."